Not all craft shows are created equal, and, particularly when you're first starting out, it's often not realistic to attend them all.

-If you work in a fairly competitive medium such as painting or jewelry making, and you attend a show in which the organizers have not limited the number of vendors in each category, you could be up against some pretty stiff competition.
+If you work in a fairly competitive medium such as painting or jewelry making, be particularly wary of the category breakdown.
+If you attend a show in which the organizers have not limited the number of vendors in each category, you could be up against some pretty stiff competition.

 You can usually check out what craft artists attend a show by checking the show's website.
 Organizers will typically list the previous year's vendors on their site.
 This research will give you an idea of the mix of products represented at a show.

 In general, consider whether you feel the show will provide opportunities to learn and develop new ideas, strategies and business contacts strategies to grow your business.

 Ask other professional craft artists about shows in your area.
 If you're selling at a show, strike up a conversation with the person in the next booth during a slow period.
 Ask for their opinions about the shows they've done.

-Attend the craft show the year before if at all possible.
-This does require some advance planning, but it can be well worth your time.
+This kind of research does require some advance planning, but it can be well worth your time.
 You'll get a sense of the crowds at the show, the quality and types of vendors and the quality of organization of the show.

 You'll also be able to determine whether the items at the show are priced within a range that is similar to your own price range and if other vendors' products are of high quality that will reflect well on your own work.